C Style: Construction and Remodel 101

 ESTIMATES AND CONTRACTS

 If you are starting a large build project, read your proposals and contracts carefully.
-Or better yet, maya2have an attorney look them over before signing to make sure scope of work, payments, and warranty information are all noted appropriately.
+Or better yet, have an attorney look them over before signing to make sure scope of work, payments, and warranty information are all noted appropriately.

 For each hire, narrow it down to three choices and get three estimates.
 Once you’ve received the estimates, carefully make sure they all include the same scope of work.
 Often, homeowners make the mistake of going with the lowest bid for the sole reason that it’s the lowest, only to find out later, when it’s too late, that items were left off the original estimate to keep the bid low.